MetaMask/keyring-api/README.md

   emitSnapKeyringEvent(snap, KeyringEvent.RequestRejected, { id: request.id });
   ```

-  > :point_up: **Important**: For all events above, MetaMask may return an error
+  > [!IMPORTANT]
-  > indicating that the event was not handled, possibly because it contains
+  > For all events above, MetaMask may return an error indicating that the
-  > invalid arguments.
+  > event was not handled, possibly because it contains invalid arguments.

 - Keyrings that implement the [asynchronous transaction flow][async-flow] can
   now return an optional `redirect` property that contains an URL and a message